 9. You Are Stressed Or Anxious Or Both

 Stress and anxiety can totally destroy your energy levels.

 First of all, stress and anxiety can interfere with the quality of your sleep.
 The stress hormone, cortisol, can mess with your sleep cycles.
 And of course, anxiety can keep you up at night worrying and feeling uncomfortable.

 Second, stress and anxiety are not just “in your head”.
 They tax your body.
 And anything that taxes your body makes you tired.

 Reducing your stress and anxiety levels is not the easiest task, but I did it and I’m reaping the benefits.
-If you are interested in finding out how I did it, you might want to check out my Conquer Your Anxiety eBook Bundle.
+If you are interested in finding out how I did it, you might want to check out my free eBook The Key To Overcoming Anxiety.

 10. You Are An Introvert Or A Highly Sensitive Person Or Both

 I can have everything else on this list taken care of and still be tripped up by this one.
 I can be getting plenty of good quality sleep and exercising and eating right, but if I let myself forget that I’m a highly sensitive introvert, I will still end up feeling exhausted.